ziogref/Mass-YT-Spammer/README.md

 So, this  tool will allow you takes an input file, template, and Oauth tokens and automatically pass the info through to Thio Joe's YT spammer Purge application automatically with 0 input from you besides updating token.pickle once a week.

 ## How to install

+(Note, this script requires jq to be installed as it parses the results from the Youtube API. to install it on a debian/ubuntu run

+sudo apt install jq

+Accept and install)

 If you want to run this 99% hands free here is what you need to do.
 (This is the way I found out hwo to make it work, there may be another way thats less....yucky, but I havent found that)

 1. Download [Thio Joe's YT Spammer Purge tool](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Linux-Installation-Instructions) and install it.